Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Developing Privacy Scenarios

 \subsection{Identification of Household Patterns}

-With our scenario dimensions defined, we next sought to understand the frequency with which certain scenario elements would occur in a true home setting.
+With our scenario dimensions defined, we next sought to understand the frequency with which certain scenario elements would occur in a real home setting.
 For example, we questioned how frequently users are at home alone or with others present (\textit{i.e.}, \textit{number of users}).
 Given the contextual dependence of some dimensions on a robot's presence, we evaluated only the \textit{numbers of users}, \textit{types of locations}, \textit{ages of users}, and \textit{relations of users}.
-To achieve this goal, we conducted a large online user study.
+To achieve this goal, we conducted an online user study with 300 participants.